duttapriya993/StoreX_Sales_Insights_Dashboard/README.md

 ## 🤖 AI Tools Used

-I used ChatGPT while working on this project — mainly to get help in understanding queries, fixing errors, and writing some parts faster.
-Everything was checked and done by me with full understanding.
+I used ChatGPT to plan the dashboard structure, refine DAX queries, and polish the business insights.
+All dashboard visuals, color themes, page layout, and storytelling design were done entirely by me.

 ---